Last Updated 1 month by Emily Standley-Allard

 The year of Covid19 was a year of unexpected marketing problems that required out-of-the-box thinking to solve.

-As we look ahead to influencer marketing trends for 2022, it will be exciting to see what develops from here.
+As we look ahead to influencer marketing trends, it will be exciting to see what develops from here.

 Follow me for more traffic and content creator tips on social media!